Gas and condensate field

 Permit PL433 was given to the original owners Centrica Resources, Petro-Canada Norge and Faroe Petroleum Norge in 2007.

-The discovery well successfully confirmed the presence of gas and condensate in sandstones in Garn and Ile formations of Upper to Middle Jurassic age.
+The discovery well successfully confirmed the presence of gas and condensate in sandstones in Garn and Ile formations of the Upper to Middle Jurassic age.
 Reservoirs in the Garn and Ile formations are located at Fogelberg reservoir, a high-pressure, high-temperature (HPHT) reservoir that contains between 600 billion and 2,400 billion standard cubic metres of gas, and between 1.3 billion and 5.8 billion standard cubic metres of condensate.

 The gas/condensate ratio is 5,147Sm³ gas / Sm³ condensate, while H2S concentration is estimated to be less than 15ppm.